qmk/qmk_firmware/docs/porting_your_keyboard_to_qmk_(arm_and_other_chibios_cpus).md

 To configure a keyboard where each switch is connected to a separate pin and ground instead of sharing row and column pins, use `DIRECT_PINS`.
 The mapping defines the pins of each switch in rows and columns, from left to right.
 Must conform to the sizes within `MATRIX_ROWS` and `MATRIX_COLS`, use `NO_PIN` to fill in blank spaces.
 Overrides the behaviour of `DIODE_DIRECTION`, `MATRIX_ROW_PINS` and `MATRIX_COL_PINS`.

 `BACKLIGHT_PIN` is the pin that your PWM-controlled backlight (if one exists) is hooked-up to.
-Currently only B5, B6, and B7 are supported.

 `BACKLIGHT_BREATHING` is a fancier backlight feature that adds breathing/pulsing/fading effects to the backlight.
 It uses the same timer as the normal backlight.
 These breathing effects must be called by code in your keymap.